ibexa/documentation-user/docs/customer_management/manage_customers.md

 ---
-description: You can manage and view customers and organizations' accounts in your system, including their shop activities such as orders.
+description: You can manage and view customers and organizations' accounts in your system, including their web store activities such as orders.
 edition: experience
 ---

 # Customer management

-In the Back Office, you can manage members of your team, customers and organizations' accounts in your system, including their shop activities such as orders.
+In the Back Office, you can manage members of your team, customers and organizations' accounts in your system, including their web store activities such as orders.

 ## Create new company